 - Purchasing/Supply Chain: Involving the acquisition of new equipment and all accessory supplies and components.

-As your enterprise expands, a carefully developed ITAD Strategy will keep your enterprise aware of the competition and minimize the real cost of information technology.
+As your enterprise expands, a carefully developed ITAD Strategy will keep you in control, aware of the competition and minimize the real cost of information technology.

-One highly respected Medina, Ohio, company, thomastech, provides comprehensive IT support for successful enterprises worldwide.
+One highly respected Medina, Ohio, company, thomastech, offers comprehensive IT support, service and active strategies for successful enterprises and organizations worldwide.
 The company’s IT experts offer secure, professional, state-of-the-art support that allows companies to focus on their objectives while reducing IT costs.

-For more information regarding the extensive third-party maintenance support that thomastech provides, visit the website at https://thomastechllc.com/.
-You may complete the brief online Contact form, and one of the thomastech professionals will contact you.
+For more information regarding the extensive third-party maintenance support that thomastech provides, visit access our website at https://thomastechllc.com/.
+You may complete the brief online Contact form, and one of thomastech’s professionals will contact you.

 Third Party Support